microsoft/DirectX-Specs/d3d/SamplerFeedback.md

 ##### Interpretation

-Each texel in the MinMip feedback map corresponds to a mip region of the paired texture.
+Each texel in a decoded MinMip feedback map corresponds to a mip region of the paired texture.

 The value of each texel is the most-detailed mip level that has been requested within the mip region, with no mip level clamping applied.
 Put another way, each texel’s value is the “ideal” most-detailed mip level that would have been used for that region.